lunanfoldomics/Cinnamon-GUI/README.md

 This project is licensed under the terms of the GNU Affero General Public License version 3.
 See the LICENSE file in the root directory of the repository for details.

 ### Contact
-For support or inquiries, please contact us via email at [lucazammataro@lunanfoldomicsllc.com](mailto:lucazammataro@lunanfoldomicsllc.com) or visit the contact page on our website.
+For support or inquiries, please contact us via email at [lucazammataro@lunanfoldomicsllc.com](mailto:lucazammataro@lunanfoldomicsllc.com) or  at [info@lunanfoldomicsllc.com](mailto:info@lunanfoldomicsllc.com) or visit the contact page on our website.

 ### Follow Us
 Stay connected with updates and news: